RedHatGov/fips-compliant-vault/README.md

 As mentioned in the disclaimer, you can also use alternative commands to retrieve the keystore password since masking is really just obfuscating the password.
-These commands are supplied in the keystore password parameter, rather running interactively or with the command line.
+These commands are supplied in the keystore password parameter, whether running interactively or with the command line.
 The full syntax for the alternative commands
 are: